- Height: 50 to 80 feet, with a 20 to 40-foot spread (grows taller in the wild)

 - Fun fact: White Pine was the most valuable commodity of the early settlers and by the 1700s the most sought-after tree in the world.
 To protect the White Pine from complete devastation New York created the Adirondack Park in the 1890s.

-This stately and hardy evergreen is the Northeast’s largest conifer, which in the wild can reach above 100 feet.
+This stately and hardy evergreen is the Northeast’s largest conifer, which in the wild can reach more than 100 feet.

 It has a distinctive, plum-like outline, with branches that grow horizontal and in tiers making it a popular Christmas tree.
 It produces feathery clusters of light- to blue-green needles and cones of 6 to 8 inches.

-White Pine tolerates a wide range of soil conditions but does not thrive in urban conditions or tolerate many air pollutants.
+White Pine makes a great hedge or windscreen.
+It tolerates a wide range of soil conditions but does not thrive in urban conditions or tolerate many air pollutants.